shogo54/leetcode/README.md

 Accepted LeetCode solutions in java

+This is the list of my LeetCode solutions for more than 100 problems (as of 10/29/2019).

+How to Read the List:<br/>
+The first column is the index number of each question in LeetCode.<br/>
+The second column is the name of the problem.
+It is linked to each problem page in LeetCode.<br/>
+The third column shows the problem's difficulty in LeetCode.<br/>
+The forth column has my solutions for each problem.
+Each solution is linked to my Java code in this repository.
+The list of abbreviations in this section is provided bellow.<br/>
+The fifth column shows the link to the test cases for the problem. "-" means I have not created test cases for the problem yet.<br/>
+The last column is the date when I solved the problem last time.<br/>

+Abbreviations:<br/>
+DP = Dynamic Programming<br/>
+D&C = Divide and Conquer<br/>
+DFS = Depth First Search<br/>
+BFS = Breadth First Search<br/>

+Note for myself:<br/>
+\* = problems that can be improved in time or space complexity.<br/>
+** = problems that I should revisit in the future because I spent too long on solving it. <br/>
+*** = problems that have follow-up or different approaches.<br/>
+^ = problems that I like.

 | # | Problem Name | Difficulty | Solutions | Test Case | Last Solved |
 | :---: | --- | --- | --- | :---: | :---: |